ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-12-making-a-bounce-animation-for-your-sliding-menu.markdown

 The Sliding Menu, aka Fly in App Menu, appeared about one year ago (`@see` [Prixing], [Facebook], etc.).
 Because of the ease of use and the effectiveness, the users quickly adopted this UI pattern.
 You can read more about this pattern [here][sliding menu pattern].

 One of the cons of this pattern is the fact that it's hidden, so you need to inform the user he can open it.
-There is many ways to do this, such as guides, but there is a convenient way to do this, which is a bounce animation when the application is first launched.
+There are many ways to do this, such as guides, but there is a convenient way to do this, which is a bouncing animation when the application is first launched.
 That's what we are going to talk.

 <!-- more -->

-The bounce animation is used by Prixing, and I think this is a very good way to make the user discover the menu, because it does not require any popups, tutorials, or whatever that can be so annoying for the user.
+The bouncing animation is used by Prixing, and I think this is a very good way to make the user discover the menu, because it does not require any popups, tutorials, or whatever that can be so annoying for the user.
 If you do not know what I am talking about, I strongly suggest you to download Prixing and look at the first launch.

 Interpolators
 -------------